detachedsoul/apartment-rental-system/README.md

 - Made the tenants listing page and also added the charts for monthly income

 - Made the settings page and other minor changes

+- Made the edit property page

+- Made the add new property page